1099 vs W2: 10 Key Differences

 Independent contractors may have a standard billing rate for their services, or their rate may vary depending on the type of work you are looking for.
 Be sure to discuss how and when you’d like the contractor to invoice you for work completed, as well as how and when you will pay them after receiving an invoice.

-Because independent contractors are their own business entity, a client cannot determine their work hours.
+Because independent contractors are their own business entity and are self-employed, a client cannot determine their work hours.
 They alone are responsible for fulfilling the work agreement—when they work and the hours they keep are completely up to them.

 While employees typically receive instructional oversight from a manager, a client cannot determine how an independent contractor works.
 For example, independents typically provide any needed tools or equipment.